 San Vito lo Capo is a beautiful coastal town in the northwest of Sicily.
 From San Vito lo Capo, it’s an approx. 30 minute drive to the northern entrance of the Zingaro Nature Reserve.

-- Budget – Baglio del Mulino a Vento: if you’re looking for the most highly-renowned budget stay in San Vito lo Capo, then Baglio del Mulino a Vento has you covered.
-This hotel has fantastic amenities and lovely hosts.
+If you’re looking for the most highly-rated budget stay in San Vito lo Capo, then you’ll want to stay at Baglio del Mulino a Vento.

 Zingaro Nature Reserve Boat Tours